-The first house represents the face we present to the world, and others form first impressions of us pretty fast.
-It also symbolises one’s initial contact with others, and it is the “door” and entry point of the chart.
-Impressions are formed based on physical features, as well as behaviour, therefore, if the astrologer finds any planets in the first house it will often define appearance, attitude, mannerisms, demeanour, and disposition.
+The 1st house represents the face we present to the world, and others form first impressions of us pretty fast.
+It also symbolizes one’s initial contact with others, and it is the “door” and entry point of the chart.
+Impressions are formed based on physical features, as well as behavior, therefore, if the astrologer finds any planets in the first house it will often define appearance, attitude, mannerisms, demeanor, and disposition.

 In fact a feeling of self-worth and self-esteem is crucial to loving and seeing other people more clearly.
 If we appreciate our own worth, then we can appreciate the worth of other people.
 If we accept ourselves, then we can more easily accept others.
 If those with Venus in this house don’t love and accept themselves first, they may manipulate other people to do so in order to fill the gap.
 Some people with Venus in the 1st never take Aphrodite’s girdle off; they display an obvious seductiveness which can be used for their own benefit.
 They may even be downright treacherous.
 By Howard Sasportas, The Twelve Houses